haram1506/steam-review-classify-pipeline/README.md

 One small, customized dataset was used to maximize variety of test cases.

 #### Preprocessing:
 Each review was given tags based on its contents.
-All text was converted to lowercase, and non-text elements were removed.

 ### 3. Methodology
 #### Naive Baseline